Skip to main content

 The equipment is fine.
 The issue is using it without guidance.

-Hitting a heavy bag with bad technique for six months means you've practiced bad technique thousands of times.
-The bag doesn't tell you that you're dropping your guard or punching with bent wrists.
+Hitting a heavy bag with bad technique for six months means you have practiced bad technique thousands of times.
+The bag does not tell you that you are dropping your guard or punching with bent wrists.

 Equipment without coaching is just expensive furniture.